LankyCyril/edgecase/readme.md

 Options *--exploded* and *--title* are deprecated.

 Option *--zoomed-in* plots taller figures, discards non-telomeric regions, and visualizes read coverage above each plot.
-With this option, two custom "debug" environment variables can be passed to *densityplot* that specify how much of the surrounding reference coordinates should be included: *PAPER_LEFT_SPAN* and *PAPER_RIGHT_SPAN*.

 Annotates the anchors from the ECX with dashed lines:
 * mask_anchor == gray,